‘Do not drive’: These states have most cars under urgent recall, CARFAX says

 “Just last week, BMW issued a new one for 90,000 models going back to the 2004 model year,’’ said Olsen.
 “These are 19-year-old vehicles.
 So we may be in their second, third, fourth, fifth owner at this point.”

-According to CARFAX’s analysis, ten states have more than 70,000 vehicles with “do not drive” or “park outside” notices still on the roads.
+According to CARFAX’s analysis, 10 states have more than 70,000 vehicles with “do not drive” or “park outside” notices still on the roads.
 The states with the most are:

 - California: 245,000